jimywork/cromos/README.md

 Module | Description
 --------|------------
-modules/keylogger | This module captures all the passwords you type in an infected browser over https or not. modules/currency | This module allows you to mine virtual coins using the coinhive API, you just need to have an account.
+modules/keylogger | This module captures all the passwords you type in an infected browser over https or not.
+All you need is to have a php server for example to receive the requests get the parameters are email, password, cookies and userAgent. modules/currency | This module allows you to mine virtual coins using the coinhive API, you just need to have an account.

 ### Disclaimer